sata-deep/Magnetic-moment-of-Co2YZ-Heusler-alloys/README.md

 It will return the Nd value.
 Now you are ready to calculate the the magnetic moment by the general rule

 3. Run M.py for that.
-The inputs will look like below
+The inputs and ouputs will look like below

 **Please enter M_SP: 5.25
 Please enter Nd for the Y site: 5.75
 The magnetic moment via general rule: 5.17**

 <span style="color:red;">Please check atom_feature file to find out which elements require **underscore** (for example P is written as P_)</span>

 Thats all.